 Recently, I’ve been trying to get more aggressive in order to find ways to play some of the more obscure private short courses in Southern California.
 I’ve tried many strategies and have been successful at a few places so far.

 Some of these courses are the toughest to access.
-Most are parts of communities (primarily 55+ communities).
+Most are parts of private residential communities (primarily 55+).
 They don’t allow much outside play and they don’t host “member for a day” outings or other charity tournaments.
 They are just there for the residents to play.
 Guests are allowed to play the courses, but usually only when accompanied by a member.

 By whatever means, I was able to check five more courses off my list recently, so I will do a quick Short Course Blitz to review them all here.
 The dates are all spread out over the past month or so, so I won’t even bother listing those.
 And, the geography is very spread out, as well.
 I’m just lumping them all together because it’s easier.